paukstelis/octoprint_deploy/README.md

   * Choose `Prepare System` from the menu.
   * If you have already been using this system for some time, you will be prompted that files will be moved in order to generate a template instance.
   * You will be prompted if you want to switch from mjpeg-streamer to ustreamer.
+  * You will be prompted if you want to setup the admin user and do the first run wizard usaing the commandline.
+If you do this now you can start making new instances when the system preparation is complete.
-  * Setup admin user by connecting to http://octopi.local via browser.
+  * If you did not setup admin user in the script, setup admin user by connecting to http://octopi.local via browser.
   * Back in the ssh session, choose `Add Instance` and follow the instructions.
-  * If your printer does not have a serial number (all Creality printers), it will time out and use the physical USB address for udev entries.
+  * If your printer does not have a serial number (all Creality printers), it will time out during serial number detection and use the physical USB address for udev entries.
   * Continue until you have added all the printers you want to use.
   * haproxy entries are updated so you can connect via http://octopi.local/instancename/ (trailing slash is needed).
   * Please note, haproxy entries are NOT used for webcams once you use this system.
 Connect to them via hostname:port.